-Thousands of cattle lost in Kansas wildfires
+Kansas wildfires: These cattle ranchers just lost everything

 'The perfect storm'

 The fires have been perpetuated by low humidity and heavy winds, conditions that have made the Kansas Plains a tinderbox.
-The state saw a particularly wet summer last year, said Todd Domer, spokesperson for the Kansas Livestock Association.
+The state saw a particularly wet summer last year, said Todd Domer, spokesman for the Kansas Livestock Association.
 According to Domer, the grass that it brought is now fueling the fires.

 "We had the perfect storm," he said.
 "We had a wet summer and then kind of a dry winter and then you get wind on top of that and then anything that's flammable will spark."